Ramiro L. Colón: "Cafe Rico"

 Colón was credited with convincing the government to impose import tariffs on coffee, thereby ensuring the island would not be invaded by cheap coffee of poor quality, which often was advertised as locally produced.
 The cooperative purchased and installed a new torrefaction plant in which the local coffee was processed.
 Colon set out to gain access to the United States coffee market, helped the local coffee growers obtain lines of credit from local bankers, and got financial help from the federal and local government for the export of the cooperative's coffee.
 This coffee was named "Cafe Rico" and was well received locally and internationally, soon reestablishing the good fame of Puerto Rico's coffee worldwide.
 The cooperative became the first coffee manufacturer to sell its coffee in sealed cans.
 The quality of Cafe Rico has received numerous medals and recognition in contests celebrated all over the world.
-Colón established the only coffee tasting laboratory in Puerto Rico.
-One of Cafe Rico's byproducts, "San Carlos Selection", is the official coffee of Vatican City.